curl/curl/docs/ROADMAP.md

    `curl_formget()` and `curl_formfree()` by adding replacement functions and deprecating the old ones to allow custom mallocs and more

-7. HTTP Digest authentication via Windows SSPI

-8. SASL GSSAPI (Kerberos 5) authentication via a GSS-API library
+7. SASL GSSAPI (Kerberos 5) authentication via a GSS-API library

-9. add support for third-party SASL libraries such as Cyrus SASL - may need to move existing native and SSPI based authentication into vsasl folder after reworking HTTP and SASL code
+8. add support for third-party SASL libraries such as Cyrus SASL - may need to move existing native and SSPI based authentication into vsasl folder after reworking HTTP and SASL code

-10. SASL authentication in LDAP
+9. SASL authentication in LDAP

-11. Simplify the SMTP email interface so that programmers don't have to construct the body of an email that contains all the headers, alternative content, images and attachments - maintain raw interface so that programmers that want to do this can
+10. Simplify the SMTP email interface so that programmers don't have to construct the body of an email that contains all the headers, alternative content, images and attachments - maintain raw interface so that programmers that want to do this can

-12. Allow the email protocols to return the capabilities before authenticating.
+11. Allow the email protocols to return the capabilities before authenticating.
 This will allow an application to decide on the best authentication mechanism

-13. Allow Windows threading model to be replaced by Win32 pthreads port
+12. Allow Windows threading model to be replaced by Win32 pthreads port

-14. Implement a dynamic buffer size to allow SFTP to use much larger buffers and possibly allow the size to be customizable by applications.
+13. Implement a dynamic buffer size to allow SFTP to use much larger buffers and possibly allow the size to be customizable by applications.
 Use less memory when handles are not in use?